-Anticipated Increases in Tax Litigation
+Anticipated Increase in Tax Litigation

 Inevitably, no one can anticipate and eliminate entirely the potential adverse situations that lead to disputes.
-Although disagreements may emerge suddenly and in relation to all type of taxes, the majority of reports refer to the many international, complex and controversial substantive tax matters around the BEPS Recommendations and the legislation created afterwards, MLI, digital taxation and the use of the general anti-abuse rule (GAAR) to challenge cross-border transactions, although many of them cannot ascertain whether these have so far contributed to an increase in the level of tax controversies.
+Although disagreements may emerge suddenly and in relation to all type of taxes, the majority of chapters in this Guide refer to the many international, complex and controversial substantive tax matters around the BEPS Recommendations and the legislation created afterwards, the MLI, digital taxation and the use of the general anti-abuse rule (GAAR) to challenge cross-border transactions, although many of them cannot ascertain whether these have so far contributed to an increase in the level of tax controversies.
 But there are already many authors anticipating more litigation.
-Some, like the Dutch report, emphasise that substance is no longer an absolute safe harbour and that legal certainty has decreased.
-On the other hand, in the UK chapter it is stressed that the subject of tax litigation may be expected to shift gradually from avoidance schemes to questions arising from the inevitable uncertainty over the interpretation and application of tax litigation and procedural issues.
-This seems clear given the amount of new legislation and open concepts applied worldwide.
-Moreover, new international instruments such as the MLI are expected to have significant impact on how anti-abuse rules will be applied, which will probably increase litigation.
+Some, like the Netherlands Law & Practice chapter, emphasise that since jurisdictions may interpret the BEPS rules in their own manner, this will attract more litigation.
+The same expectation exists with respect to the impact of the EU Mandatory Disclosure Directive (DAC 6) and many other jurisdictions within the European Union mentioned the same scenario.
+On the other hand, in the UK chapter, it is stressed that even if the EU measures are less relevant in the UK than previously, Brexit will result in significant amounts of tax legislation, so there is significant potential for tax controversy in the coming years.